Schmiegel’s Toes & Bad Vibes: A Case Study

 I’m not comparing a nail shop meltdown to a movement, but I am recognizing the through-line: Black women’s energy has shifted the world.

 Think about Rosa Parks.
 On the surface, it looked like a tired seamstress refusing to give up her seat.
-But the energy she carried — the refusal to be small, the calm that said “not today” — sparked the Montgomery Bus Boycott, one of the most pivotal movements of the 20th century.
+But the energy she carried — the refusal to be small, the calm that said “not today” — sparked the Montgomery Bus Boycott, one of the most pivotal movements of the 20th century, (honorable mention to Claudette Colvin, that’s a story for another day).

 Think about Fannie Lou Hamer.
 Her voice and testimony at the 1964 Democratic National Convention cut through the lies of America, not because she had a microphone, but because her energy was undeniable.
 She turned her suffering into power, and that shifted hearts, minds, and policy.